geoffdavis/rex/README.md

 0.1.1 - syntax fixes, etc.
 0.1.2 - syntax fixes
 0.2.0 - Removed !requiretty from sudo rule, created manifest to check working dir mount options, and change resources parameter to rex_keys
+0.3.0 - Removed dependency on hash_resources as it was causing parsing issues when updating ruby